dafuloth/dafuloth.github.io/_posts/2018-05-18-Failing-Faster.md

 ---
-published: false
+published: true
 author: David Thai
 categories:
   - blog
-comments: true
+comments: false
 ---
 ## Failing Faster

-That's not pessimism speaking.
+That's not pessimism talking.
 A long time ago, an [Extra Credits episode](https://www.youtube.com/watch?v=rDjrOaoHz9s) introduced me to the idea.
 It's an idea that really resonates with me because I feel that it identifies my greatest flaw.

 The video uses the term in the context of design but I think that it can apply more broadly than that.
 It applies to life too.